aschaap/Data-Engineer-Resume-LaTeX/README.md

 ## Installing pre-requisites (Windows)

-1. Install [MiKTeX](https://miktex.org/howto/install-miktex), a TeX distribution for Windows that includes a large number of major packages.
+1. Install a TeX distribution that includes a large number of major packages such as [TeXLive](https://www.tug.org/texlive/) or [MiKTeX](https://miktex.org/howto/install-miktex).

 2. Install an editor to edit and compile LaTeX documents.
-I recommend [TeXstudio](http://www.texstudio.org/) or [Texmaker](http://www.xm1math.net/texmaker/).
+I recommend [TeXstudio](https://www.texstudio.org/) or [Emacs](https://www.gnu.org/software/emacs/) (for which [Spacemacs](http://spacemacs.org/) is a good starting point).

 Once both the distribution and editor are installed, clone this repository using `git clone` and open the template.tex file in your editor. **Important**: Make sure to compile with XeLaTeX, not PDFLaTeX.
 You're good to go!